Unmarried Partner Visa UK: Apply From the USA

 What is the UK Unmarried Partner Visa?

-The Unmarried Partner Visa allows non-EEA nationals, including US citizens, to enter and remain in the UK to live with their partner who is a British national or has Indefinite Leave to Remain.
+The UK Unmarried Partner Visa allows non-EEA nationals, including US citizens, to enter and remain in the UK to live with their partner who is a British national or has Indefinite Leave to Remain.

 The Unmarried Partner Visa can be granted to couples in both heterosexual and homosexual relationships on the condition that they can demonstrate evidence that they have been in a serious relationship for at least two years.